Detailed Guide: How Many Paragraphs Should an Essay Have?

 46–50

-Covers extended essays with intricate arguments and numerous subtopics.
+Covers extended essays with many subtopics, sections, and supporting sources.

 8,000+